super-penguin/Data_Projects/README.md

 #####Q2.
 What is an appropriate set of hypotheses for this task?
 What kind of statistical test do you expect to perform?
 Justify your choices.

-1. Null hypothesis: The time used to name the colors of incongruent words is the same as the time used to name the congruent words.
+1. Null hypothesis (H0): The time used to name the colors of incongruent words is the same as the time used to name the colors of congruent words.
+  1. The population mean for congruent (average time used to recognize the color of congruent word):μ(c)
+  2. The population mean for incongruent (average time used to recognize the color of incongruent word):μ(i)
+  3. HO: μ(c) = μ(i)

-  1. Alternative Hypothesis: The time used to name the colors of incongruent words is significant different from the time used to name the colors of congruent words.
+2. Alternative Hypothesis(H1): The time used to name the colors of incongruent words is significant different from the time used to name the colors of congruent words.
+  1. H1: μ(c) ≠ μ(i)  (a two-tailed test)

 2. Statistical test: paired student t-test (two-tail)
   1. *First, we are comparing the difference of the mean (the average time used to name the ink color) from 2 groups, thus student t test would be the choice.*